Camp Lejeune Sailors conduct skill sustainment at Naval Medical Center

 |0

-This work, Camp Lejeune Sailors conduct skill sustainment at Naval Medical Center [Image 5 of 5], by PO2 Justin Woods, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Lejeune Sailors conduct skill sustainment at Naval Medical Center, by PO2 Justin Woods, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.